Final report for GNE16-116

-Results from this study will be used to make recommendations to Maryland grain producers about using neonicotinoid treated seeds in a sustainable and beneficial manner.
-This project is partially funded by grants from the Maryland Soybean Board and the Maryland Grain Producers Board, and reports on the progress and results of the project are also submitted to these stakeholder organizations.
+Results from this study are being used to make recommendations to Maryland grain producers about using neonicotinoid treated seeds in a sustainable and beneficial manner.
+This project was partially funded by grants from the Maryland Soybean Board and the Maryland Grain Producers Board, and reports on the progress and results of the project were also submitted to these stakeholder organizations.

-Talks about this study were presented to a scientific audience as part of the Student Competitions at the 2016 International Congress of Entomology, and at the 2017 Eastern Branch meeting of the Entomological Society of America (ESA), the 2018 ESA, ESC and ESBC Joint Annual Meeting and the 2019 ESA annual meeting.
+Talks about this study were presented to a scientific audience as part of the Student Competition at the 2016 International Congress of Entomology, the 2017, 2018 and 2019 Eastern Branch meetings of the Entomological Society of America (ESA), the 2018 ESA, ESC and ESBC Joint Annual Meeting and the 2019 ESA annual meeting.
 This research was also presented at the Northeastern IPM Center’s 2017 IPM Online Conference, which can be accessed online, and at the Entomological Society of Washington’s 2019 banquet.
 Findings from this study will continue to be communicated to both growers and researchers at extension events and scientific conferences in coming years.
 A manuscript detailing part of this project (objectives 1 and 2) has been published in the Journal of Applied Ecology (https://doi.org/10.1111/1365-2664.13595).
 A manuscript is being prepared for the remaining section of the project (objective 3), for submission in 2020.

-In addition to highlighting inconsistent yield improvement, findings from this study will also further our understanding of non-target impacts of NSTs, further allowing growers to choose sustainable pest management strategies.
+In addition to highlighting inconsistent yield improvement, findings from this study will also improve our understanding of non-target impacts of NSTs, further allowing growers to choose sustainable pest management strategies.
 We are evaluating the impact on beneficial arthropods which play an important role in biological control and preventing pest outbreaks, and on soil health, which is crucial to long-term agricultural productivity.
 By studying a three-year rotation of four crops, we will determine whether the repeated use of NSTs has a cumulative impact over time.
 On completion of this study, we will be able to inform growers about the benefits and drawbacks of NSTs.
 By publishing my research in scientific journals, I will share my work with the scientific community and allow future research to build on it.
 On a wider scale, studies like this contribute to a body of literature showing the inconsistent benefits of NSTs, which could eventually result in a wider availability of untreated corn seed.
 If untreated seed becomes more available, and NSTs do not improve productivity, this work could reduce pesticide inputs into the environment, improving the health of the Chesapeake Bay and other environmentally-sensitive areas.
 The economic and environmental benefits of this project for Maryland and mid-Atlantic grain production will contribute to a more secure and environmentally sustainable food supply for society.

 I have also gained many valuable skills over the course of this study that I will continue to use throughout my scientific career.
 I have gained experience in planning and conducting field work, managing technicians and improvising when things do not go as planned.
-I have learnt how to analyse various types of data, write grants and reports, and present my findings to both the scientific community and growers.
+I have learned how to analyze various types of data, write grants and reports, and present my findings to both the scientific community and growers.
 At the 2018 Commodity Classic, a farmer shared with me that he was no longer using neonicotinoid treated soybean and had also ordered untreated corn for the following season.
 Seeing the tangible impacts of my work on people’s choices was immensely gratifying and has fueled my commitment to developing effective science communication skills.
-I have learned molecular techniques including DNA extraction, quantitative PCR and Illumina sequencing, which have a wide range of applications, and am also becoming adept at arthropod identification and community analysis.
+I have learned molecular techniques including DNA extraction, quantitative PCR and Illumina sequencing, which have a wide range of applications, and have also become adept at arthropod identification and community analysis.
 The skills I have gained during this project have been invaluable in developing future research projects.

-I am continuing my research with a lab study focusing on cereal aphids in winter wheat, which will be conducted in 2018.
+I am continuing my research with a lab study focusing on cereal aphids in winter wheat.
 Although NSTs usually provide benefits in areas with high pest pressure, even small numbers of cereal aphids can spread major diseases of small grains like barley yellow dwarf virus.
 In my field study, I found that NSTs only controlled cereal aphids in winter wheat in the fall, but in other studies, they have maintained effectiveness well into the spring.
 One reason for this variation could be differences in the effect of the winter dormancy period of wheat, such as regional variation in winter temperatures.
 Another reason for variation in aphid control by NSTs in wheat could be the impact of the treatment on aphid natural enemies.
 Parasitoids, which play an important role in controlling R. padi and other cereal aphids, can be exposed to the active ingredient from NSTs in several ways.
 Most studies have focused on how neonicotinoids impact adult parasitoids, and their effect on immature parasitoids remains poorly understood.
 Additionally, many studies focus on survival and abundance, often overlooking sublethal effects that could also impact natural enemies’ ability to control pest populations.
-To better understand the efficacy of NSTs in winter wheat, I will conduct a laboratory study evaluating how long NSTs are effective against the Bird cherry-oat aphid, Rhopalosiphum padi.
-I will also evaluate how NSTs impact Aphidius colemani, a parasitoid of R. padi, when adults lay eggs in aphids that have fed on treated wheat, and how those impacts change over the course of the growing season.
+To better understand the efficacy of NSTs in winter wheat, I am conducting a laboratory study evaluating how long NSTs are effective against the Bird cherry-oat aphid, Rhopalosiphum padi.
+I am also evaluating how NSTs impact Aphidius colemani, a parasitoid of R. padi, when adults lay eggs in aphids that have fed on treated wheat, and how those impacts change over the course of the growing season.
 This study will evaluate NSTs as a tool for protecting winter wheat from cereal aphids and will provide broader insight into this understudied route of exposure for parasitoids.
-I have applied for funding for this project through the Maryland Grain Producers Utilization Board and am waiting for their determination.